sourcegraph/about/handbook/marketing/index.md

 ### Lead

 A lead is an individual with an indicated interest in the product who has given us their contact information through installating Sourcegraph or submitting a 'Request a Demo' form.

+### Marketing Qualified Lead

+An MQL is an individual who has signaled interest in a paid version of Sourcegraph and works for an organization that meets the qualifications to be passed off to sales.

+The following actions signal intent:
+- Submitting 'Request a Demo ' form
+- Installing Sourcegraph
+- Showing interest at an event or conference

+The following attributes satisfy qualification:
+- Representing an organization with 50+ engineers
+- Job title contains Director, Manager, VP, Vice President, Senior, Sr, Head, Lead or CTO